siddhi197/Siddhi-Kholkar---Data-Analyst-PHP-Developer-Portfolio/README.md

-# Siddhi Kholkar - Data Analyst / PHP Developer Portfolio
+# Siddhi Kholkar - Data Analyst Portfolio

 ## About Me
 Hi, I'm **Siddhi Kholkar**, a motivated and versatile professional with a background in **web development** and **data analysis**.
 My journey into **data analysis** began through hands-on projects and advanced courses in tools like **Python**, **Google Looker Studio**, and **IBM Data Science**.
 I'm passionate about leveraging **data-driven decision-making** to solve real-world problems, improve processes, and create business value.